ppedrot/quote-mltt-lics24/README.md

 Presentation
 =======

-This repo contains the formalisation work accompangy the paper *“Upon This Quote I Will Build My Church Thesis”*.
+This repo contains the formalisation work accompanying the paper *“Upon This Quote I Will Build My Church Thesis”*.

 The formalization is based on a [previous work](https://github.com/coqhott/logrel-coq/) by Adjej et al ([*Martin-Löf à la Coq*, CPP'24](https://arxiv.org/abs/2310.06376)), which itself follows a similar [Agda formalization](https://github.com/mr-ohman/logrel-mltt/) (described in [*Decidability of conversion for Type Theory in Type Theory*, 2018](https://dl.acm.org/doi/10.1145/3158111)).
 In order to avoid some work on the syntax, this project uses the [AutoSubst](https://github.com/uds-psl/autosubst-ocaml) project to generate syntax-related boilerplate.